raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Resources and Nested Resources

 A resource is identified by its relative URI, which MUST begin with a slash ("/").
-Every property whose key begins with a slash, and is either at the root of the API definition or is the child property of a resource property, is such a resource property.
+Every node whose key begins with a slash, and is either at the root of the API definition or is the child node of a resource node, is such a resource node.

-A resource defined as a root-level property is called a top-level resource.
-The key of the root-level property is the URI of the resource relative to the baseUri if there is one.
-A resource defined as a child property of another resource is called a nested resource.
-The key of the child property is the URI of the nested resource relative to the parent resource URI.
+A resource defined as a root-level node is called a top-level resource.
+The key of the root-level node is the URI of the resource relative to the baseUri if there is one.
+A resource defined as a child node of another resource is called a nested resource.
+The key of the child node is the URI of the nested resource relative to the parent resource URI.

 This example shows an API definition with one top-level resource, /gists, and one nested resource, /public.